Maryland Hearing Screening Requirements for Newborns and School-Aged Children

 - continuum of follow-up which includes:

-- mailing a questionnaire to the primary care provider to verify the status of the infant;
+- contacting the primary care provider in writing or by telephone to verify the status of the infant;

 - contacting parents or guardians in writing or by telephone to facilitate referral for diagnostic audiological assessment and referral for appropriate services; and